tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Typescript
 : @@snip [RaDecTable.tsx](../../../../frontend/src/components/pages/RaDecTable.tsx) { #use-fetch }

-* In `pages` folder ,Add new component `RaDec.tsx` to compose above created components and display in a page
+* In the `pages` folder, add a new component `RaDec.tsx` to compose the components created above and display in a page

 Typescript
 : @@snip [RaDec.tsx](../../../../frontend/src/components/pages/RaDec.tsx) { #add-component }

 Next, we need to show our newly created `RaDec` component.

-Update `Routes.tsx` file and delete references to deleted files and their routes, map our new created `RaDec` component to `/` path.
+Update the `Routes.tsx` file and delete references to deleted files and their routes, and map our newly created `RaDec` component to the `/` path.

 Typescript
 : @@snip [Routes.tsx](../../../../frontend/src/routes/Routes.tsx) { #add-route }

-Now, we need a link to let user navigate to `Ra` form from different parts of application.
+Now, we need a link to let the user navigate to the `Ra` form from different parts of the application.

-Update `MenuBar.tsx` and delete existing `Menu` and its `Menu.Item`.
+Update `MenuBar.tsx` and delete the existing `Menu` and its `Menu.Item`.
 Add our menu item.

 Typescript
 : @@snip [MenuBar.tsx](../../../../frontend/src/components/menu/MenuBar.tsx) { #add-route-action }